 Device: Repair of RV-PA Conduit Disruption

-- Successful Repair of Conduit Disruption [ Time Frame: Implant of Covered Sten, 6 month follow up ]
+- Successful Repair of Conduit Disruption [ Time Frame: Implant of Covered Stent and 6 month follow up ]

 |Principal Investigator:||Richard Ringel, MD||Johns Hopkins University|